 - Microsoft Lumia

 These scripts can then be uploaded into the LoadView platform to automate the performance testing process for your websites, web application, web services, and APIs.
 Additionally, the scripts can also be uploaded into the Dotcom-Monitor monitoring platform for continuous monitoring and uptime checks in production.

 Global Virtual User Distribution

-Most importantly, LoadView removes the more time-consuming tasks, such as setting up load generators and creating global agents, so you don’t have to worry about maintaining any additional infrastructure or managing any third-party cloud accounts.
+Most importantly, LoadView doesn’t require you to mange any additional infrastructure or managing any third-party cloud accounts as other solutions do.
 Just spin up test machines when you need them.
-This opens up more time for developers and engineers to focus and dedicate their effort and time to designing, executing, and analyzing tests.
-LoadView utilizes AWS and Google cloud servers located in 13 locations (United States, Canada, APAC, South America, and Europe) to generate user loads.
+LoadView utilizes load injector servers located across 15+ locations around world (United States, Canada, APAC, South America, and Europe) to generate user loads.
 This allows you to distribute user load between geographic locations.
 For example, if a certain percentage of your customers visit from a few specific geographic locations, you can select those specific zones to test from.

 If your specific needs require more than what is listed above, please contact us for Enterprise-level plans.

 Let one of our performance engineers assist with any, or all, of your peformance testing needs.
 You pick and choose which elements you need assistance with, and our performance engineers will coach you through them.
 Schedule a time to meet with a performance engineer today!